Minimum 04 climbers – Ask here if there is anyone interested already

 |Spanish - native speaker|

-Born and raised in Arequipa, Peru, Julver started mountaineering very young and made climbing his profession.
+Born Lima, Peru, Julver started mountaineering very young and made climbing his profession.
 He became a UIAGM guide and now works all over the planet.
 Julver spends the summer at the Central Andes working in Aconcagua and expedition leader and winter in Arequipa or the Cordillera Blanca leading trips on technical peaks.

 An extremely experienced climber, Julver has climbed over 25 x 6000 metre peaks in Peru, Bolivia, Argentina, Ecuador and Chile.
 He ran Aconcagua from the road to the summit and back in just over 20 hours in 2006.
 Julver is an extremely easy going person and speaks excellent English.